top of page

 Professor Joseph Wong is Vice-President, International, University of Toronto, where he is also a Professor of Political Science.
 He held the Canada Research Chair in Health, Democracy, and Development for two terms from 2006 to 2016, and the Roz and Ralph Halbert Professor of Innovation at the Munk School of Global Affairs and Public Policy from 2013 to 2023.
 He was selected to be a Pierre Elliot Trudeau Foundation mentor and fellow in 2023.

-Prior to being appointed Vice-President in 2021, Professor Wong was the U of T’s inaugural Associate Vice-President and Vice-Provost, International Student Experience, and before that, the Director of the Asian Institute, Munk School of Global Affairs and Public Policy.
-He is the author of several books, including the latest From Development to Democracy: The Transformations of Modern Asia in 2022, published by Princeton University Press.
+Prior to being appointed Vice-President in 2021, Joe was U of T’s inaugural Associate Vice-President and Vice-Provost, International Student Experience, and before that, the Director of the Asian Institute, Munk School of Global Affairs and Public Policy.
+He has authored several books, including the latest From Development to Democracy: The Transformations of Modern Asia in 2022, published by Princeton University Press. â€‹Professor Wong founded the Reach Alliance.

 Gwen Burrows